How can I make my philanthropy more meaningful and strategic?

-Each grant check is accompanied by a cover letter telling the nonprofit that the grant is from the “XYZ Fund” of Toledo Community Foundation unless you request the grant to be anonymous.
+Each grant check is accompanied by a cover letter telling the nonprofit that the grant is from the “XYZ Fund” of the Greater Toledo Community Foundation unless you request the grant to be anonymous.

 What happens if the original purpose of a restricted or designated gift becomes unnecessary or impossible to fulfill?

-If the original purpose of a restricted or designated gift becomes unnecessary, impractical or impossible to accomplish, the Grants and Distribution Committee of the Toledo Community Foundation may, by unanimous vote, direct the use of those funds for such other purposes as it deems most appropriate at the time.
+If the original purpose of a restricted or designated gift becomes unnecessary, impractical or impossible to accomplish, the Grants & Distribution Committee of the Greater Toledo Community Foundation may, by unanimous vote, direct the use of those funds for such other purposes as it deems most appropriate at the time.

 Can you help me find effective charities to support?

 Yes.
 Our Program and Philanthropic Services staff are a valuable resource that is available to you.
 They can work with you to identify organizations involved in the causes you care about.
 Further, our Program and Philanthropic Services staff keep current records on most nonprofit organizations in northwest Ohio and southeast Michigan, and serve as a source of information on the changing needs of the region.
 National and international organizations may also be supported and reviewed through our network of community foundations around the globe.